Empress Nagako: Early life

 Princess Nagako (良子女王, Nagako Joō) was born on 6 March 1903 in the family residence of the Kuni-no-miya in Tokyo, Japan.
 She belonged to one of the Ōke cadet branches of the Imperial House of Japan, which were eligible to provide an heir to the Japanese throne by adoption.
 By birth she held the title of princess, as the daughter of Kuniyoshi, Prince Kuni (1873–1929) and his consort, Chikako (1879–1956).
-While her father was a scion of the imperial family, her mother descended from daimyō, the feudal military aristocracy.
+While her father was a scion of the imperial family, her mother, a daughter of Shimazu Tadayoshi of Satsuma, was descended from daimyō, the feudal military aristocracy.
 Nagako would later be remembered as one of the last Japanese to have experienced life within the aristocracy prior to the Second World War.

 As a child, Nagako attended the Girls' Department of the Peers' School in Tokyo (now Gakushūin), an institution established specifically for the daughters of the aristocracy and imperial family.
 Among her contemporaries was Yi Bangja, Crown Princess of Korea (then Princess Masako Nashimoto).
 At the age of fourteen, following her betrothal to the Crown Prince, Nagako was withdrawn from school and entered a six-year training program designed to cultivate the accomplishments considered essential for a future empress.